carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ## Creating Channels, Channel factories

 Channel factories are the way Nextflow creates the different channel types (queue and value).
+A factory is the term used when creating an object of a different type e.g. value or queue channels.

 ### value

 The `value` factory method is used to create a value channel.
 An optional  argument can be specified to bind the channel to a specific value.
 For example:

 ~~~
 ch1 = Channel.value()